-Apple developed and designed the iPad Pro for creative professionals and business-oriented individuals.
+Apple developed and designed this device for creative professionals and business-oriented individuals.
 Compared to other versions of the iPad, most Android tablets, and Windows-based netbooks, this device was conceived with extensive productivity in mind.

 The superior technical specifications of the iPad Pro enable the use of several creativity apps available in the Apple Store.
 These include the GarageBand for producing music, iMovie for editing 4K videos, Adobe Photoshop Fix for image retouching and restoration, and uMake for sketching and drawing, among others.

-Office productivity apps such as Microsoft Office and Evernote, in addition to the multitasking feature of the iOS make the iPad Pro a useful and powerful tool for corporate professionals.
+Office productivity apps such as Microsoft Office and Evernote, in addition to the multitasking feature of the iOS make this device a useful and powerful tool for corporate professionals.

-It is worth mentioning that the iPad Pro also takes advantage of the Apple Pencil to allow freehand note-taking and drawing.
+It is worth mentioning that the iPad Pro also takes advantage of the first-gen Apple Pencil for note-taking and drawing.
 This accessory is sensitive to both tilt and pressure to allow digital artists to create a range of artistic strokes and effects.
 Then there is the Smart Keyboard that also doubles as a cover for the iPad.
 The water-and-stain resistant keyboard features 64 seamless keys for better typing accuracy.

-Disadvantages of the iPad Pro: Reasons why you should not buy
+Disadvantages of the 2nd Gen iPad Pro: Reasons Why You Should Not Buy

 Superior hardware is at the heart of the iPad Pro.
 This device is definitely one of the most powerful tablets in the market.
 However, when compared against true tablet-laptop hybrids such as the Windows Surface Pro, it is not as powerful and capable.